RintarouTW/fsg/README.md

 - `npm install -g rollup` to install `rollup`
 - `npm install -g @rollup/plugin-strip` to install the `strip` plugin for rollup
 - `npm install -g terser` to install the `terser` that mangle and compress the rolluped code to `main.min.js` and `runtime.min.js`.
-- modify `DEV_TESTING` to `true` in `common/define.js` to make the generated .svg and .html to load local `runtime.min.js`.
-BEWARE! it won't load `runtime.js` directly since script in SVG doesn't support modules yet, so we need to run `rollup.sh` to update the runtime.min.js everytime you updated `runtime.js`.
+- modify `DEV_TESTING` to `true` in `common/define.js` to make the generated .svg and .html to load local `runtime.min.js`. **BEWARE!** it won't load `runtime.js` directly since SVG doesn't support modules yet.
+We need to run `build.sh` to update the `runtime.min.js` everytime you updated `runtime.js`.

 ## Why?

-I enjoyed Geogebra for a long time, but it's too heavy and slow for the web.
-The runtime of Geogebra is not designed for the web, that makes your work hard to be reused in the web pages.
+I enjoyed `Geogebra` for a long time, but it's too heavy and slow for the web.
+The runtime of `Geogebra` is not designed for the web, that makes your work hard to be reused in the web pages.
 At the same time, it's kind of too complex for people who are not major in Math.
 No way to customize the styles and hard to animate the geometry.

 So I decided to build this builder that I can create the geometry I want in minutes.